Founded in December 2018 and headquartered in New Albany, Ohio, Lower offers mortgages, refinance loans and home equity lines of credit (HELOCs).

-Lower charges only one fee directly: an origination fee of 1 percent of your loan value.
+Lower charges an origination fee of 1 percent of your loan value and a $495 application fee.
 That said, you may still be on the hook for other fees that aren’t typically assessed by a lender, such as title-related costs and appraisal fees.

 Because these fees can vary based on your situation and where you live, be sure to speak with the lender before accepting the loan to make sure you understand what costs you’ll be responsible for.

 If you get approved for a Lower HELOC, you’ll pay no lender fees on future HELOCs and mortgage refinance loans for life.

 Lower requires a minimum FICO credit score of 620, making it possible for people with fair credit to get approved for a loan.
 Current Lower customers, however, have credit scores of 680 and above, according to the company.

 As for your debt-to-income ratio — your total monthly debt payments divided by your gross monthly income — the lender accepts a maximum of 50 percent.